fevieira27/MoveToBeActive/README.md

 * Bluetooth indicator: Blue (connected to phone) or Grey (not connected);
 * Do not Disturb indicator (if applicable);
 * Floors climbed count.

+# Watchface examples: (Not real photos, there were taken from the Garmin Watch Simulator)

 ### Vivoactive 4
 ![alt text](https://github.com/fevieira27/MoveToBeActive/blob/main/GitHub/MoveToBeActive.png?raw=true)